-At the beginning of the semester, students are asked to rank three preferences from a list of faculty members available for advising junior papers.
-Assignments of advisers are made as much as possible on the basis of student preferences.
+After the fall junior paper is submitted, students will be emailed a list of available advisers with their fields of interest.
+Students are encouraged to reach out to faculty on that list with whom they would like to work.
+If there is a particular faculty member of special interest, students should ask that adviser for a commitment and inform the Undergraduate Administrator.
+Otherwise, assignments of advisers are made as much as possible on the basis of student preferences.
 Students may arrange to have a faculty member from another department serve as adviser for the spring-term independent work.
 However, the Departmental Representative must be notified of such arrangements.

 In consultation with their advisers, students may select any topic for the spring- term junior paper, subject to the provision that the spring-term topic and the written work accomplished during the fall-term junior seminar fall into different geographical areas and time periods.
 Geographical areas are defined as (a) Africa, (b) Asia, (c) Australia, (d) Europe, including Russia, (e) Latin America, (f) Near East, and (g) United States and Canada.